pranayvb/Securing-a-Cloud-based-Healthcare-Application/README.md

 # **Securing a Cloud-based Healthcare Application: Midterm & Final Project**

 This repository contains the findings, reports, and architectural design for securing a healthcare company's cloud-based application.
-This project was completed as part of the **Cloud Security Course** with a focus on identifying vulnerabilities and proposing a secure infrastructure for handling sensitive patient data, including medical records and billing information.
+This project was completed as part of the **ENPM665-Cloud Security Course** taught by **Kevin Shivers**, with a focus on identifying vulnerabilities and proposing a secure infrastructure for handling sensitive patient data, including medical records and billing information.

 ## **Midterm Project Overview**